EMERGING MARKETS-Brazilian real leads Latam FX higher, stocks gain

 By Bansari Mayur Kamdar and Anisha Sircar

-May 17 (Reuters) - Latin American stocks rose on Tuesday as risk appetite improved on hopes of an easing of China's crackdowns on tech and COVID-19, while Brazil's real led regional currencies higher, boosted by rate hike expectations and firm commodity prices.
+May 17 (Reuters) - Latin American stocks rose on Tuesday on hopes of an easing of China's crackdowns on tech and COVID-19, while Brazil's real led regional currencies higher, boosted by rate hike expectations and firm commodity prices.

 "You'll likely see more strength in Latin American stocks, because of the improving outlook from China ... and the amount of rate hikes left in their tank is nowhere near what the Fed will have in store," said Edward Moya, senior market analyst at OANDA.